frslabs/holus-android/README.md

 You will need a valid license to use the Holus SDK, which can be obtained by contacting `support@frslabs.com` .

+Depending on the license - offline or online - you have opted for, the ping functionality to billing servers will be disabled or enabled.
+For instance, if you have opted for the offline SDK model, then there will be no server ping needed to our billing server to bill you.
+However, if you have chosen a transaction based pricing, then after each transaction, a ping request will be made to our billing server.
+This cannot be overrided by the App.
+A point to note is that if the ping transaction fails for any reason, the whole transaction will be void without any results from the SDK.

 Once you have the license , follow the below instructions for a successful integration of Holus SDK onto your Android Application.

 ## Android SDK Requirements